fchastanet/bash-tools/doc/Database.md

 # function `Database::getAbsoluteDsnFile`
 > ***Public***

-get absolute dsn file from dsn name dedcued using thes rules
+get absolute dsn file from dsn name deduced using these rules
-    * using absolute/relative file
+    * from absolute file
+    * relative to where script is executed
     * from home/.bash-tools/dsn folder
     * from framework conf/dsn folder
  Returns absolute dsn filename